hthierno/pytorch-stardist/readme.md

 # PyTorch StarDist
-This repository contains PyTorch implementations for both StarDist 2D and StarDist 3D as describe in:
+This repository contains PyTorch implementations for both StarDist 2D and StarDist 3D as described in:

 - Uwe Schmidt, Martin Weigert, Coleman Broaddus, and Gene Myers.
 [*Cell Detection with Star-convex Polygons*](https://arxiv.org/abs/1806.03535).